Diego-dO/KMC-CIDEMOD/README.md

 ## 4.KMC_CIDEMOD Output
 Running the Workflow, it performs KMC simulation for the specified configuration, and provide the SEI properties as `kmc_data.yml` for the the second WaNo.
-The cideMOD WaNo then uses the passed parameters and provide cell performence profiles as current, voltage, capacity etc.
+The cideMOD WaNo then uses the passed parameters and provide cell performance profiles as current, voltage, capacity etc.

 ## 5. Running this WaNo

 - Step 1.
 Move the KMC_SEI and CIDEMOD folder to the WaNo directory.
 - Step 2.
-Open Simstack on your computer and connect to your remote resource.
+Open SimStack on your computer and connect to your remote resource.
 - Step 3.
 Drag the WaNos from the top left menu to the SimStack canvas as shown in above figures.
 - Step 4.
 A double click on the KMC_SEI WaNo will allow you to make the setups in the Input parameters.
 - step 5.
 A double click on the CIDEMOD WaNo will allow you to make the setups in the Input parameters.